 Repo creation button

-This opens up a dialog, which should be somewhat familiar, in which you can set the repository name, description and other option.
+This opens up a dialog, which should be somewhat familiar, in which you can set the repository name, description and other options.

 Repo creation dialog

-For this tutorial, fill in the Name and description, and leave everything else in the default settings.
+For this tutorial, fill in the Name and description, and leave everything else with the default settings.